ashraf-ul-alam-amit/ashraf-ul-alam-amit.github.io/_pages/projects.md

 ---

 ## **Fake News Detection Using NLP: A Study on BERT and LSTM with GloVe Embeddings [[Project]](https://github.com/ashraf-ul-alam-amit/Fake-News-Detection-with-BERT-and-LSTM-based-Models)**
 ### *Ashraf Ul Alam*

-In this project, I explored two different approaches to fake news detection.
-The first model utilized **GloVe embeddings with an LSTM-based neural network**, where extensive text preprocessing techniques were applied to extract key features such as word frequency, punctuation usage, and stopwords.
-The second model leveraged **BERT**, a transformer-based language model, to analyze news titles with contextual word embeddings for improved accuracy.
-By comparing these two methodologies, I assessed their effectiveness in detecting misinformation and highlighted the impact of deep learning architectures in NLP-based fake news classification.
+This project explores two distinct approaches to fake news detection.
+The first model employs **GloVe embeddings with an LSTM-based neural network**, incorporating extensive text preprocessing techniques to extract key features such as word frequency, punctuation usage, and stopwords.
+The second model utilizes **BERT**, a transformer-based language model, to analyze news titles with contextual word embeddings for improved accuracy.
+By comparing these methodologies, the study evaluates their effectiveness in detecting misinformation and highlights the impact of deep learning architectures in NLP-based fake news classification.

 ---